BenFictional/dart-206_20Su/unit-2/lesson-3/exercise-2-breakpoint-madness.md

 ## Submission

-Submit images of your color palette and mood board to Open Studio.
+Submit images of your color palette, font pair, and mood board to Open Studio.

 You could also use Illustrator to create a single image containing both your color palette and mood board images.
 If you create a document in Illustrator, export it as a PNG or JPEG that is at least 1920px x 1080px.